 I also use this amazing spreadsheet from my friend and fellow entrepreneur Mallory Rowan to keep track of where all my money is going for my business (and it always gives me a fun little buzz when I get to enter an invoice!).
 It splits my income into expenses, taxes, owner’s comp, and more – so I know exactly what should be in every account.

 Yes, you could do it yourself.
 And if you feel confident enough to do that, go for it!
 But back when I was working a day job AND running my business as a side hustle, I invested in an accountant.
 It was the best decision I made.

 I spent about $400 a year to have someone do my taxes correctly, get me deductions I didn’t even know existed, and help me optimize my SEP IRA contributions.
-(Bonus: it’s a business expense, so I get to write it off next year.)
+(Bonus: Hiring an accountant is a business expense, so this year I get to write it off.)
 I’d rather pay an expert to know something this important was done right — and, if I get audited, he’s there to guide me through the process and advocate for me.

 Overall, staying organized is the best gift to yourself during this stressful time.
-If filing your 2019 taxes isn’t going as smoothly as you expected, put good habits into place throughout 2020 to prep.
+If filing your taxes isn’t going as smoothly as you expected, put good habits into place throughout 2021 to prepare for next year.

 My favorite way to keep tabs on my overall financial picture is with Personal Capital.
 Personal Capital is the tool that helped me save my first $100K.
 I use my online dashboard to organize my spending, monitor my cash flow, and prepare for long-term goals.